guoyiwang/guoyiwang.github.io/source/_posts/Algorithm/Day1-Array01.md

 - Time Complexity: The Time Complexity of an algorithm/code is not equal to the actual time required to execute a particular code, but **the number of times a statement executes**
 - Space Complexity: The **total amount of memory space** used by an algorithm/program, including the space of input values for execution

+## Note
+- If n is 10^5, need take the algorithm time complexity like O(nlogn)
+- If n is 100 or 1000, could use brute force, like O(n^2)

 ## 704. Binary Search

 ### Iterate